calebissharp/typescript-node-boilerplate/README.md

 # typescript-node-boilerplate
-A boilerplate for making a node application with Typescript
+A boilerplate for making a node application with Typescript.

 ## Getting Started